Creating a custom project

 This module is used to generate a deployment

-gradle task of this module will generate output in the /deployment/build
+Gradle task of this module will generate output in the /deployment/build

 directory in particular: